 This Paneer Makhanwala has soft paneer cubes (Indian cottage cheese) in a buttery, creamy, tangy, lightly sweet gravy or sauce made with onion, tomato, cashews, herbs and spices.
 This delicious paneer makhanwala has restaurant style flavors, taste and gets done under 45 minutes.
 If you like a creamy buttery taste in a paneer dish then this recipe is for you.

-About This Paneer Makhanwala
+About Paneer Makhanwala Recipe

 Wondering what is a Makhani gravy?
 It is tangy and mildly sweet tasting gravy that features butter (or makhan in Hindi language), tomatoes (usually pureed), spices, cashew paste and cream.